Categories: Resource

 In the United States, the recreational boating industry boasts a yearly economic impact that exceeds $121.5 billion.
 This figure factors together direct, indirect, and induced spending.
 With this much funneling into this industry, it supports 650,000 jobs for Americans directly and indirectly, along with almost 35,000 small businesses.
 With this level of economic impact, there are plenty of other businesses in the boating industry for you to include as part of your network.

 While it might feel like you’re constantly competing with other businesses, their audience is your audience.
 You might not want to partner with another boat repair shop if they’re your competition.
-Still, complimentary services like boat sellers and boating venues could make it easier to draw customers into your shop if they’re already familiar with other establishments in your network.
+Still, complementary services like boat sellers and boating venues could make it easier to draw customers into your shop if they’re already familiar with other establishments in your network.

 Focus on the Local Market